owst/owst.github.io/research.md

 **Compositional model checking of Petri Nets**:

-My PhD research focussed on compositionally checking reachability in systems modeled by Petri nets, as discussed in the following three papers:
+My PhD research focussed on compositionally checking reachability in systems modeled by Petri nets.
+My PhD thesis *Compositional specification and reachability checking of net systems* is [available online][thesis], and includes the work from three papers I co-authored:

 - *Compositional Reachability in Petri Nets*, [Reachability Problems '14][rp]